GyeolKim824/Seminar_Archive/README.md

 This repository archives my study materials and exercises from two seminar-style learning during my undergraduate studies.

 ## About
+- Not seminars, but just some little projects I tried on my own during my undergrad life — my small experiments collected

 - Machine Learning (Winter 2024)
   Conducted during the winter break of 2024 with my professor and a small group of students.
   We explored fundamental ML models and implemented them through collaborative self-study.